mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 306 - AI External Comments/readme.md

 These references create dangerous external dependencies that break over time.

-Links become dead, conversations get deleted, and future maintainers cannot access the context they need to understand your code.
+Links become dead, conversations get deleted, and future maintainers can't access the context they need to understand your code.

 When you rely on external AI advice instead of writing proper tests, you create code that appears documented but lacks verification and local understanding.